pierre-rouleau/pel/doc/pel-manual.rst

                                with standard GNU Emacs) which helps give a unique name to    install.
 It's buffers visiting files or directories with the same names.    part of Emacs.

+pel-use-vline                  Enables the use of vline-mode.
+Must be installed
+                               ☝️  See `PEL Highlight and Whitespace Management Support`_     manually from Emacsmirror_ .

+pel-use-vterm                  Enables the use of the excellent `Emacs-libvterm vterm`_      Yes, from MELPA_.
+                               terminal emulator.

 pel-use-which-key              Enables the use of the which-key_ package.
 Yes, from ELPA_.
                                This is recommended for new users, as it shows the keys available after each prefix key.
                                PEL key binding system was designed to show nicely when which-key is used.
 It default to nil.

-pel-use-vline                  Enables the use of vline-mode.
-Must be installed
-                               ☝️  See `PEL Highlight and Whitespace Management Support`_     manually from Emacsmirror_ .

 pel-use-winner                 Enables the use and the PEL key-bindings of winner-mode.
 Nothing to